linimary/InnovateX./README.md

-InnovateX Company Website - This website is designed to showcase the company, its products and services, news, reviews, and career opportunities.
+InnovateX Company Website - this website is designed to showcase the company, its products and services, news, reviews, and career opportunities.
 The website uses various technologies and libraries, including HTML, CSS, JavaScript, Swiper.js for the slideshow, and ScrollReveal for scrolling animations.
 Below, you'll find a brief description of the structure and functionality of each section.

 - Navigation menu with a quick access button to various sections of the website.
 - Attractive header panel with a video background presenting the company's vision.